gotchoices/MyCHIPs/doc/use-admin.md

 ```
   Your browser will likely warn you of an insecure site.
   For testing, you may be able to just proceed anyway.
 Better yet, the
-  "npm init" command above will have created a certificate in pki/local/spa-ca.crt
+  "npm initcerts" command executed previously will have created a certificate in pki/local/spa-ca.crt
   (or test/docker/pki/spa-ca.crt for a docker test instance).
   If you tell your os/browser you trust that CA, you can proceed without warnings.

-  See the file in [pki/README.md](../pki/README.md) for more details about securing your site with
+  See [this section](use-pki.md) for more details about securing your site with
   an SSL certificate (whether you use a commercial certificate or make your own).

   If the connection is working, you should see an open connection dialog in the